DCAN-Labs/hbcd-docs/docs/instruments/mri/qc.md

 ## Data Release Eligibility Criteria

 After converting MRI data to BIDS format, both the NIfTI and JSON files undergo additional verification to ensure data integrity.
-As part of this process, all images are checked to confirm they were acquired using a head coil before being included in the BIDS dataset.

 Acquisition parameters can vary depending on the scanner vendor.
 For example, while the GE protocol acquires structural data at **0.8 mm isotropic resolution**, the current protocol/software version upsamples the data during reconstruction and DICOM creation, resulting in an **in-plane resolution of 0.5 × 0.5 × 0.8 mm³**.
 This will be adjusted in a future software upgrade.
 To account for such variations, most inclusion criteria are defined as acceptable **ranges** rather than fixed values.
 The specific modality-based inclusion criteria are extracted directly from the image JSON files and evaluated accordingly.

 <p>
 <div id="acq-param-table" class="table-banner" onclick="toggleCollapse(this)">